-As of each of 31 December 2020, 2021 and 2022, the Group's loan portfolio did not contain any concentration of credits that exceeded 10% of its total loans that are not otherwise already disclosed as a category of loans pursuant to "Types of Loans" above.
+As of each of 31 December 2021, 2022 and 2023, the Group's loan portfolio did not contain any concentration of credits that exceeded 10% of its total loans that are not otherwise already disclosed as a category of loans pursuant to "Types of Loans" above.
 For the purposes of this paragraph, loan concentrations are considered to exist when there are credits to a multiple number of borrowers engaged in similar activities that would cause them to be similarly impacted by economic or other conditions.

-From an individual borrower perspective, as of 31 December 2022, the gross cash loans to the Bank's 10 largest customers (on a Bank-only basis) represented 8.3% of its gross loan portfolio (including loans measured at fair value through profit or loss), essentially unchanged from 10.0% as of 31 December 2021 and 9.3% as of 31 December 2020.
+From an individual borrower perspective, as of 31 December 2023, the gross cash loans to the Bank's 10 largest customers (on a Bank-only basis) represented 10.8% of its gross loan portfolio (including loans measured at fair value through profit or loss), essentially unchanged from 8.3% as of 31 December 2022 and 10.0% as of 31 December 2021.
 In recent years, as a result of improvements in the Turkish economy, the percentage of smaller loans in the loan portfolio has been on an increasing trend.
-Although limited to some extent by the Group's selective growth strategy, the percentage of small loans like retail and SME loans increased in 2020, 2021 and 2022, as the economy improved and customer demand increased and (despite the recent contraction in economic activities as a result of the volatility in financial markets) might continue to increase in the near future.
+Although limited to some extent by the Group's selective growth strategy, the percentage of small loans like retail and SME loans increased in 2021, 2022 and 2023, as the economy improved and customer demand increased and might continue to increase in the near future.